zendesk/zendesk_jwt_sso_examples/README.md

 # Zendesk SSO JWT examples

 The files in this repository are examples and not guaranteed to run or be correct.
-They should explain you how you can make Zendesk SSO worh with JWT from your stack.
+They should explain you how you can make Zendesk SSO work with JWT from your stack.
 Pull requests much appreciated.

 ## Documentation